tajmone/hugo-book/README.md

 If you've converted _The Hugo Book_ to other formats, please let use know about it.

+## Releases and Versioning

+The project adopts [Semantic Versioning 2.0.0]  (aka _SemVer_) as its releases versioning scheme.
+Release versions refer to the AsciiDoc sources of _The Hugo Book_, for these constitute the core of the project — all other assets (templates, stylesheets, etc.) and converted documents (HTML, etc.) are just added bonuses.

+Any changes to the AsciiDoc sources will result in a version change and a new tagged release, whereas changes to other contents won't.
+Commits on `master` branch are not limited to tagged releases, therefore all contents except AsciiDoc sources might undergo any number of changes between tagged releases (including _Hugo Book_ documents in formats like HTML, which might undergo template and stylesheets updates).

+End users who rely on this repository for their own projects can count on the following expectations:

+- `master` branch will always provide:
+    + the latest version of the AsciiDoc book.
+    + the most up-to-date HTML version of the book.
+- Tags can be used to checkout specific versions of the AsciiDoc book, to ensure compatibility with your project tool chain.

 # Why AsciiDoc?

 These are the main reasons why I wanted to make _The Hugo Book_ available in AsciiDoc format (via the [Asciidoctor] Ruby implementation).